 PBS NewsHour Student Reporting Labs supports high school journalists in the DC/Maryland/Virginia Metro Area through our Homegrown Fellowship.
-Over six months, students received professional training from video journalists, producing broadcast-worthy video news segments, students acquired and honed skills in writing, video production, and editing.
+Over six months, students received professional training from video journalists, and by producing broadcast-worthy video news segments, students acquired and honed skills in writing, video production and editing.

-Public Media Network (PMN) is a Public, Education, and Government (PEG) media arts organization founded to serve five Michigan towns: the City of Kalamazoo, Kalamazoo Township, Oshtemo Township, Comstock Township, and the City of Parchment.
-Say Something: Youth Voices provides area young residents access to training, equipment loans, media production facilities, programming distribution, and vocational instruction in media production to local high schools.
+Public Media Network (PMN) is a Public, Education, and Government (PEG) media arts organization founded to serve five Michigan towns.
+Say Something!
+Youth Voices provides young residents access to training, equipment loans, media production facilities, programming distribution, and vocational instruction in media production to local high schools.
 PMN also operates WKDS 89.9 FM, a 100-watt FM non-commercial/educational radio station licensed to the Kalamazoo Public Schools.

 CareerExplore Northwest began in response to feedback from the Spokane area business community expressing a desire for a strong workforce for our region.
 Employers wanted to hire locally but lamented the lack of qualified or interested applicants.
 At the same time, local school districts were beginning to expand their goals beyond preparing students for four-year college degrees, recognizing the many options for living-wage jobs that required other types of training.